PerthBitDevs/perth.bitdevs.com.au/about.md

 ## News items for this month

-Please suggest any noteworthy topics for next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!
+Please suggest any noteworthy topics for next month in the [GitHub issue]([https://github.com/MelbourneBitDevs/MelbBitDevs/issues](https://github.com/PerthBitDevs/PerthBitDevs/issues))!
 We're open to discussing pretty much anything Bitcoin or Bitcoin-adjacent!

 ## Things to note

 Attendence is often larger than meetup page RSVPs.

 This event is not streamed online, to preserve free discussion, atmosphere, engagement, and community.
+There are no photos allowed unless previously agreed with everyone in the photo.

 To facillitate optimal free and open discussion, privacy of attendees is taken seriously, absolutely no photos/recordings without explicit consent from all parties.
 [Chatham house rule](https://en.wikipedia.org/wiki/Chatham_House_Rule) applies.